Residential Design Guidelines

 Why do we enjoy living in Hillsborough?
 Is it the bucolic setting, the curvilinear roads, the abundance of landscaping, the quality and diversity of the architecture?
 Whatever the reason may be, the town, through adoption of community-based design standards, strives to maintain this visual quality and setting.
 What does this mean for you?
 It means that the majority of design changes to your home require design approval as well as a permit from the town.

-On August 9, 2004 the City Council adopted the Residential Design Guidelines to provide guidance and direction to homeowners and their architects in the preparation of building and landscaping plans.
-Some changes to the Guidelines related to solar panels were approved in July of 2006.
+On August 9, 2004, the City Council adopted the Residential Design Guidelines to provide guidance and direction to homeowners and their architects in the preparation of building and landscaping plans.
+A Series of changes have been adopted over time to address evolving housing trends.

 The guidelines are separate and in addition to development standards (such as setbacks, height limits and lot coverage) and are intended to provide flexibility for designers while assuring conformance to the community's vision and goals for development.
 The purpose is to provide design guidance for new development which takes place in the town, including new houses, additions, landscaping, and fencing and gates.